nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

             pip install -r sidewalk/requirements.txt

-To create an application, use Sidewalk: sid_end_device sample hello app as a starting point.
+To create an application, start with the Sidewalk :ref:`variant_sidewalk_hello` sample.